 Taking the old one out was easy.
-I immediately went to scrubbing clean the slit in his throat.
+I immediately went to scrub clean the slit in his throat.
 10 seconds went by.
 His eyes were calm as I moved with efficiency.
-I reached for the new, clean tube and started to insert the slender and tapered end into the slit in his throat and wind pipe.
+I reached for the new, clean tube and started to insert the slender and tapered end into the slit in his throat and windpipe.

 It wouldn’t go in.
 The fit was extremely tight.
-I pressed harder, which only moved the wind pipe off to the side.
+I pressed harder, which only moved the windpipe off to the side.
 I tried another approach.
-The horse started to breath in but was getting no air because both nostrils were plugged with bandages.
+The horse started to breathe in but was getting no air because both nostrils were plugged with bandages.
 I looked up and saw his big brown eyes grow bigger.
-Sweat started to pour down my arm pits while vapor form my breath fogged the freezing air.
+Sweat started to pour down my armpits while vapor from my breath fogged the freezing air.

 As I walked back to the house I looked up into the sky filled with a thousand stars.
 I paused and wiped my eyes as I focused again.
 There was Santa in his sleigh pulled with his team of reindeer.
 I could see him looking at me as he laughed his mighty “Ho, Ho, Ho!”
 He waved his hand to me and then went out of sight.